+The amount available for Beginning Farmer and Rancher Development Program (BFRDP) grants is approximately \$28,000,000 in FY 2023.
 USDA is not committed to fund any particular application or to make a specific number of awards.

 The Automated Standard Application for Payments, operated by the Department of Treasury, Bureau of Fiscal Service, is the designated payment system for awards resulting from this RFA.

-B. Types of Application
+B. Application Restrictions

 NIFA will evaluate applications using the criteria described in Part V of this RFA.
-All applications for FY 2022 should state September 15 project starting dates on all applications.
-In FY 2022, applications may be submitted to BFRDP as one of the following types of requests:
+All applications for FY 2023 should state September 15 project starting dates on all applications.
+In FY 2023, applications may be submitted to BFRDP as one of the following types of requests:

 - 1. New application.
-New applications will be evaluated using the criteria described in Part V of this RFA and are subject to the due dates herein (see Appendix III for definition).
+New applications will be evaluated using the criteria described in Part V of this RFA and are subject to the due dates herein (see Appendix III of this RFA for definition).
 This is a project application that has not been previously submitted to BFRDP or an application from a previously funded BFRDP project that has completed its project work and is applying for a continuation or starting a completely new project.
 We will review all new applications competitively using the screening for administrative requirements, review panel evaluation of proposals using evaluation criteria, and selection process described in Part V-Application Review Requirements.
 Applications from previously funded and terminated BFRDP projects seeking grant funds to start new BFRDP projects are also considered new applications.
-The new applications from a Project Director (PD) who has received a prior BFRDP award must contain the same information as required for new applications; they also must contain an additional one-page "Accomplishment-Based" narrative (see Project Narrative, Part IV).
+The new applications from a Project Director (PD) who has received a prior BFRDP award must contain the same information as required for new applications; they also must contain an additional onepage "Accomplishment-Based" narrative (see Project Narrative, Part IV).
 All previously funded and terminated BFRDP project applications must be received by the relevant due date, will be evaluated in competition with other pending applications in the area to which they are assigned, and will be reviewed according to the same evaluation criteria as new applications, plus based on performance during the previous BFRDP grant(s) and adequacy of plans for continuous improvement.
 Evaluation of performance during the previous BFRDP grant(s) will include the outcomes achieved and (where appropriate) contributions to the BFRDP Clearinghouse and Project Directors' Annual Meeting.
 While budgets should account for this travel, virtual or hybrid meetings may be considered based on local and national pandemic conditions. - 2.
 In order to meet the legislative requirement for geographical distribution to achieve regional balance, Project Directors (PDs) of active BFRDP awards are strongly discouraged from applying, unless the active award is in its final year of project work. - 3.
 Resubmitted application.
 Resubmitted applications must include the response to the previous review panel comments and are subject to the same criteria and due dates herein.
-Resubmitted applications must enter the NIFA-assigned proposal number of the previously submitted application in the Federal Field (Field 4) on the application form (see Appendix

-III for definition).
+Resubmitted applications must enter the NIFA-assigned proposal number of the previously submitted application in the Federal Field (Field 4) on the application form (see Appendix III of this RFA for definition).
 This is an application that had previously been submitted to BFRDP but not funded.
 Project Directors (PDs) must respond to the previous review panel comments (see Response to Previous Review, Part IV).
 Resubmitted applications must be received by the relevant due dates, will be evaluated in competition with other pending applications in appropriate area to which they are assigned, and will be reviewed according to the same evaluation criteria as new applications.
 Addressing previous comments is important, but since each year is a new competition, resubmitting applicants should strengthen their proposals in every way possible.